Home Is Where The Galas Are – Melanie and John Clarke Further Their Caretaking of the Non-Profit Community in a Restored Colonial Revival

 John Clarke first began talking to Knight about 200 Mercer on the soccer field, where their daughters competed.
 He’d worked with contractor Tom Pinneo on the renovation of a stone house on Nassau Street for his business, Cardinal Partners.

 The house had to be taken back to the studs, reports John.
 Parts of the house were no longer on solid foundation, and so the foundation and some chimneys were rebuilt.
 This meant all the flooring and trim work had to be replicated.
+Any and all health hazards such as water damage or mold had to be professionally removed from services similar to this Advanced Restoration company.
 It took two years before the house could be made habitable.

 Knight and Pinneo employed Diamond Woodwork of Trenton to do the mill work-everything from custom cabinets in the kitchen and master bedroom, columns throughout the house, to wainscoting in the dining room.
 There are 80 doors, with 80 sets of hinges and knobs, and all had to be refinished and squared by a door specialist.